Research in the Mousssaieff laboratory

 For this Aim, we have been studying maternal and embryonic human samples, as well as the corresponding cell systems.

 Aim 3.
-Elucidate the metabolic phenotype of the trophectoderm.
+Elucidate the metabolic phenotype of trophoblast stem cells.
 The trophectoderm envelopes the embryo, and later becomes the placenta.
 It plays a critical role in providing the embryo the environment required for development.
 In the pre-implantation embryo, the totipotent embryo differentiates into two major cell populations: the inner cell mass that will for the embryonic cells, and the trophectoderm that would form the placenta.

 We are studying the metabolome of trophoblast stem cells (TSCs), to provide the first description of their metabolic phenotype and of the metabolic micro-environment they provide for the embryo.